Almost All Carbon/Oxygen White Dwarfs Can Host Double Detonations: Introduction

-The identity of Type Ia supernova (SN~Ia) progenitors remains an unsolved mystery (see, e.g., \citealt{liu23b} for a recent review), but recent work appears to be converging towards a solution.
-There is now mounting evidence that most, if not all, SNe Ia are the result of detonations of sub-Chandrasekhar-mass white dwarfs (WDs) in double WD systems.
+There is now mounting evidence that the core spectral subclasses of SNe~Ia, from subluminous SN~1991bg-likes to overluminous SN~1991T-likes and SN~2003fg-likes,\footnote{Recent discoveries have uncovered classes of transients that share some spectroscopic similarities to the core spectral subgroups of SNe~Ia, including SNe~Iax or SN~2002cx-likes, SN~2002es-likes, and calcium-strong transients.
+While these explosions are likely thermonuclear in origin, it is widely believed that they arise from different progenitors than the main subclasses of SNe~Ia discussed here (e.g., \citealt{taub17a}).} are the results of detonations of sub-Chandrasekhar-mass WDs in double WD systems.
 The growing support includes the lack of bright non-degenerate surviving companions within SN remnants \citep{sp12,kerz12a,kerz13a,kerz14c}, the prediction and discovery of a growing number of hypervelocity surviving companion WDs \citep{shen18b,elba23a}, and explosion simulations and radiative transfer calculations that broadly match observed features of SNe Ia, with calculations that include more accurate physics better reproducing observables \citep{fhr07,fink10,guil10,krom10,sim10,tmb12,moor13a,pakm13a,shen14b,shen18a,tani18b,poli19a,tani19a,town19a,gron20a,gron21a,shen21a,shen21b,boos21a,pakm22a,roy22a,burm23a,boos24a}.

 Past studies that have included helium shells have assumed ad hoc masses and/or compositions, often appealing to a previous phase of accretion before the explosion.
 However, in the case of double WD mergers, the amount of mass transferred in the lead-up to the exponential increase in accretion rate is minimal, and furthermore, the mass that is transferred passes through an accretion shock and is thus much hotter and less dense than assumed.
 The true masses of the helium layers in double WD binaries at the time of explosion should in fact be much smaller than assumed in these studies, by orders of magnitude in some cases.